 - affiliate directors, one from each of the League's 21 affiliates;

 - eight at-large directors, one from each of the state's eight largest cities;

 - all past presidents still in municipal office; and

 - two ex officio directors, one from each risk pool.

 The League's Executive Committee, which is empowered to take any actions that may arise between meetings of the full TML Board, includes the president, the president-elect, the past presidents, and two other Board members appointed by the president and the executive director.

 The Board appoints an executive director to manage the affairs of the League under the Board's general direction.
-Today, the League employs a staff of 30 and is organized into six departments: Member Services, Administrative Services, Legal Services, Legislative Services, Affiliate Services, and Conferences and Training.
+Today, the League employs a staff of 32 and is organized into six departments: Member Services, Administrative Services, Legal Services, Legislative Services, Affiliate Services, and Communications and Programs.